 SIRA (Simplified Risk Assessment) which utilizes a basic risk matrix approach.

 The three approaches can be used individually, or in combination, sequentially or in parallel.
-The IALA Risk Management Toolbox is now being used for risk assessments in conjuntion with submissions to the IMO.
+The IALA Risk Management Toolbox is now being used for risk assessments in conjunction with submissions to the IMO.
 In addition to these three basic IALA tools, various simulation tools are nowadays also widely used for assessing risk in ports and waterways.

 The IALA World-Wide Academy provides training on the use of the Risk Management Toolbox through regular training courses.
 Background information on the elements of the toolbox is provided on a wiki accessible through the IALA website.
 If further guidance or assistance is required, please contact the IALA World-Wide Academy.